yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 8. A MATLAB while loop can be used to repeat a block of code until a condition is met.
 (True/False)
 9. The condition for a MATLAB while loop must be a boolean expression.
 (True/False)
 10. If the condition for a MATLAB while loop is always true, the loop will execute infinitely.
 (True/False)
+11. A while loop in MATLAB can be nested inside another while loop.
+(True/False)
+12.

 **For loop:**